 collaborative post // You already know how important accessories are for any type of event.
 Whether everyday wear, fancy occasions, festivals or simply showing off, you can enhance any outfit with the right accessories.

 However, not enough people know how to take care of their accessories, especially jewellery, and this can cause the item to dull and even get scratched or damaged.
-If you want to make sure your diamonds sparkle and gold glistens, here are four tips to look after your jewellery.
+If you want to make sure your pieces from Ideaure stay in tip-top shape, your diamonds continue to sparkle and gold glistens, here are four tips to look after your jewellery.

 Remove It More Often